AGhost-7/NWScriptBuilder/readme.md

 StartingConditional files which depended on that modified file, to then compile those specific files.

-# Known Issues
-Currently, due to how text editors work, saving changes to a file will trigger the change event more than once.

 # Commands
 * `watch <directory>` will restart the watcher and will check for changes and recompile the files if needed.
 Argument may be quoted if there are spaces in the